- A brief history of double entry system accounting

 - Summary (final accounts)

-The transactions are first recorded in a book called journal which is further divided into various subsidiary books such as cash receipts journal, cash payments journal, purchases journal, purchases returns and allowances journal, sales journal, sales returns and allowances journal etc. The number of subsidiary books to be maintained by a business depends on its nature and size.
+The transactions are first recorded in a book called journal which is further divided into various subsidiary books such as general journal, cash receipts journal, cash payments journal, purchases journal, purchases returns and allowances journal, sales journal, sales returns and allowances journal etc. The number of subsidiary books to be maintained by a business depends on its nature and size.

 In the second stage, all transactions relating to the same person or thing are collected and stored in one statement called account.
 The book in which these classified accounts are kept is known as general ledger or ledger for short.
 A ledger account can be checked any time to see the additions and reductions of particular item to which the account relates.
 The cash account, for example, would reveal the inflows (additions) and out flows (reductions) of cash during a particular period of time.

 After certain periods, the ledger accounts are balanced and a statement called trial balance is prepared which is further used for calculating profit or loss and determining the financial position of the business.
 The profit or loss of the business is determined by preparing an account known as profit and loss account or by preparing a statement known as income statement.
 The financial position of the business on a certain date is evaluated or determined by listing assets and liabilities in a balance sheet.

 The major advantages of employing a double entry system of accounting are given below: